Rooftop Tents vs Ground Tents

 Between 1957 and 1959, two unique takes on the same idea were developed independently from one another.
 One was a vertical lifting tent design.
 The "Maggiolina" (often called the "Autocampeggio Stogl" in honor of its creator) would proceed the second design by mere months.
 A lateral hinged folding tent (the "Air-Camping" design from the inventor Giuseppe Dionisio) followed.

 The folding fabric and shell models were not in competition with one another and were even showcased in the same booth at trade shows in Cuneo and Milan.
 The "Air-Camping" roof tent, which was easier to build and produce, was the design that gained in popularity.
 The roof tent was soon being manufactured across Europe as well as North and South America, but never gained as much popularity as in Australia and South-Africa.
 In these two countries manufacturers developed further, more clever designs to meet market demands.
 The rooftop tent has built a reputation as a critical piece of overland equipment for automotive adventurers and explorers across the globe!

-It is our hope that you have a better understanding of what a rooftop tent is, as well as how it compares to a traditional ground tent.
+It is our hope that you have a better understanding of what a rooftop tent or overlanding tent is, as well as how it compares to a traditional ground tent.
 There is no clear-cut winner between the two products.
 Each has its own advantages and limitations.
 Which one is right for you?
 That will depend on your needs.